solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Azure Logic Apps interface with external systems through *managed connectors*.
-Microsoft provides a managed connector for MySQL databases, but this connector cannot easily be used for Azure PaaS MySQL, as the MySQL managed connector accesses local MySQL databases through a data gateway.
+Microsoft provides a managed connector for MySQL databases, but this connector cannot easily be used for Azure Database for MySQL, as the MySQL managed connector accesses local MySQL databases through a data gateway.

 #### Resources